Diablolend/Alternative-A2DP-Driver/Instruction.md

 - - alta2dp.inf_amd64_8adcf7b721e1e624 may differ from yours.
 Go to "C:\Windows\System32\DriverStore\FileRepository \" and find your alta2dp folder.

 _(P.S.S. virustotal or antivirus may swear at the driver.
 This is a normal occurrence for unsigned or fake-signed applications.
 But it's also about trust. :))_
+_(P.S.S.S.
+Judging by the reviews, it is best to install the ALT version of the driver, as the antivirus may remove the driver version due to a false alarm.)_